Reviews You Can Rely On

 Interested in a mountain bike hip pack?
 We purchased 10 of the most intriguing options available today to put through our highly detailed and ultra-thorough testing process.
 We wore these packs on 20-mile epic rides, shuttle laps, and even while walking the dog.
 After our testing period concluded, we sat down with our copious notes and painstakingly scrutinized every detail of each pack, identifying their key strengths and weaknesses.
 Yes, this process was certainly a lot of work, but it was all in the name of helping you find the very best bag for your needs, budget, and riding style.

 With summer approaching, we all need to stay hydrated out on the trail.
-If you plan to carry a bit more on longer rides, our experts have also tested the best hydration packs and top-rated hydration bladders if you already have your own pack to stash it in.
+If you plan to carry a bit more on longer rides, our experts have also tested hydration packs and top-rated hydration bladders if you already have your own pack to stash it in.
 Beyond your watering needs, our riding teams have reviewed the best mountain biking gear on the market.
 We have in-depth reviews covering the top hardtail and trail bikes, and a round-up running down the 10 best mountain bikes based on our award winners across the board.

 Editor's Note: This review was updated on May 23, 2023, to ensure our lineup is current.